Staff Research Interests

 Our staff have research interests and expertise in all major areas of Literary Study and Creative Writing.

-New areas of interest include gaming and interactivity, digital storytelling projects and narrative and new media more generally.
-I am also interested in writing industries and new routes into publication for writers, collaborative work, and the way writers and other creative practitioners work together.
+I am also interested in writing industries and new routes into publication for writers, collaborative working between writers, and the way writers and other creative practitioners work together.
 With this in mind, in 2013 I co-founded the writers' and artists' collective, Curious Tales, which allows practioners to work together to create, produce and deliver creative works.
 So far we have published the illustrated anthologies: The Longest Night: Five Curious Tales, Poor Souls' Light: Seven Curious Tales, Bus StationL Unbound, The Barrow Rapture and Congregation of Innocents: Five Curious Tales.
 I also co-write collaborative weird/uncanny/horror fiction with R. S Hirst (The Night Vistors, Plunge Hill Hospital, etc).

 I am currently researching and writing a book on the history of science fiction in the 1960s, which will extend work already completed on New Wave science fiction and literary experimentation.
 I am also pursuing new developments in critical/creative practice, as well as developing a collaborative projects on landscape, genre and the 'eerie', and on 'Border Masculinities'.

 My research interests are in two main fields: draft process and the interpretation of the compositional process in nineteenth century writers and interpreting spatial meaning, maps and mapping in texts.
 I also have a particular interest in Wordsworth and writings about the Lake District.
 I am interested in interpreting the text in all its states (visual, material and verbal).
 My current research is on literary cartography and the mapping and reading of literary works for which a map appears alongside the text.